apache/couchdb-documentation/src/couchapp/views/joins.rst

 .. note::
-    Of course the model of an actual blogging system would be more extensive, you'd have tags, timestamps, etc etc. This is just to demonstrate the basics.
+    Of course the model of an actual blogging system would be more extensive, you'd have tags, timestamps, etc, etc. This is just to demonstrate the basics.

 The obvious advantage of this approach is that the data that belongs together is stored in one place.
 Delete the post, and you automatically delete the